 As mentioned above, there are a number of ways to help relieve emphysema symptoms, ranging from diet and medication to breathing techniques.
 While those techniques help with symptoms, they don’t address emphysema at the source – the lungs.

 Over the past few years, more and more emphysema patients have searched for options beyond medication and pulmonary rehabilitation.
 One treatment option showing promise is cellular therapy.

-Here, at the Lung Institute, we use cells from the patient’s own body to help promote healing within the lungs and which may improve quality of life.
+Here, at the Lung Health Institute, we use cells from the patient’s own body to help promote healing within the lungs and which may improve quality of life.